andrewodri/iphone-to-macos-camera/screen-sharing/USB+AIRPLAY.md

 1. Enable Airplane mode, turn off Wi-fi, and turn off notifications _(This is so that you don't get notifications popping up while screen sharing, and don't have any unexpected updates downloading in the background choking up your connection.)_
 2. Connect your iPad to your Mac via USB

+_**Tip:** New versions of iOS have mouse support.
+If you would like to set your iPad aside and control it via the Quicktime preview window, you may find pairing an extra mouse with the iPad is a good solution._

 ## On your Mac...

 1. Open System Preferences, select Sharing, and check Internet Sharing